Rory Attwell: PLate careers

 In January 2010 Attwell was named one of five people set to "shape the sound of 2010" by BBC Radio 1 Newsbeat and had a 3-page spread in the music magazine Loud and Quiet.

 In December 2010, after his departure from the band Kasms earlier the same year, Attwell announced the release of a solo album, Old Volcanoes.
 It was released on Marshall Teller Records on 8 August 2011 under the guise Warm Brains, with all compositions performed, written and recorded by Attwell.

-In 2012 Attwell produced 180 (album) the debut album by Palma Violets.
+In 2012 Attwell produced 180, the debut album by Palma Violets.
 The songs Attwell produced on the album were favourably compared to bands such as The Libertines.

-The debut single Best of Friends, produced by Attwell earlier that year at Lightship95 Recording studio, was named NME Track of the Year 2012.
+The debut single "Best of Friends", produced by Attwell earlier that year at Lightship95 Recording studio, was named NME Track of the Year in 2012.
 The album was released early the following year on Rough Trade Records and charted at Number 11 in the Official UK Top 40.

 In 2015 he joined Die!
 Die!
 Die!, who were reforming after a 6-month break but had lost bassist Mike Logie.
 They recorded What Did You Expect, a five-track EP, in a single day in Attwell's recording studio.
 In December 2015, the Colombian indie rock band AppleTree recorded the double single "Queens & Drones / Nube Blanca" with Attwell in Lightship 95.